Director, Global Employment Policy & Special Initiatives, U.S. Chamber of Commerce

-The pandemic caused a major disruption in America’s labor force—something many have referred to as The Great Resignation.
-In 2021, more than 47 million workers quit their jobs, many of whom were in search of an improved work-life balance and flexibility, increased compensation, and a strong company culture.
+The COVID-19 pandemic caused a major disruption in America’s labor force—something many have referred to as ‘The Great Resignation.’
+In 2022, more than 50 million workers quit their jobs, following the 47.8 million who did so in 2021.
+In 2023, this trend gradually subsided, with 30.5 million workers resigning as of August.

 A closer look at labor force participation

 The most recent jobs report from the Bureau of Labor Statistics indicates that thousands of individuals are joining the workforce, which is good.
 However, labor force participation still does not match what it was before the pandemic for a variety of reasons.